Turner Prize at Cartwright Hall Art Gallery

 Zadie Xa by Chjarles Duprat.
 Image courtesy of Thaddaeus Ropac Gallery.

 Mohammed Sami describes himself as a painter of ‘belated memories’ where metaphors and ambiguity seep through the scenes of everyday objects: washing lines, patterned rugs and shadows.
-Sami was born in Iraq and lived through 23 years of conflict before emigrating to Europe, the memories of which are now translated into seemingly innocent interiors and still lives with suggestive titles.
+Sami was born in Iraq and lived through 23 years of conflict before emigrating to Europe, the memories of which are now translated into seemingly innocent interiors and still lifes with suggestive titles.
 Despite the use of veiled metaphors, these paintings can be instinctively understood, with exquisite colour and composition all working together to create a very particular, unsettling mood.

 Nnena Kalu’s works are rooted in repetition with two strands: drawings and 3D installations.
 The two-dimensional works are often circular shapes resembling vortices in layered marks and are often created in pairs.
 The sculptural works are tightly packed ‘cocoons’ and large-scale bundles made from multiple layers of cellophane and colourful tape.